Background pattern

 Composition of Mucosan

-Mucosan is presented in 100 ml or 250 ml bottles of syrup with a plastic cap with a child safety system.
+Mucosan is presented in bottles of 100 ml or 250 ml of syrup with a child-resistant plastic cap.
 Its appearance is slightly viscous, clear, and practically colorless.
-It has a fruity, aromatic smell like strawberry cream.
+It has a fruity, aromatic smell of strawberry cream.

 Opella Healthcare Spain, S.L.